Trends and climate

 - environmental matters.

-However, a tax covenant may not be required given that many of the taxes applicable in other jurisdictions do not apply in the United Arab Emirates.
+A tax covenant may not be required given that many of the taxes applicable in other jurisdictions do not apply in the United Arab Emirates, although value added tax has been levied in the United Arab Emirates since 1 January 2018.

 Limitations and remedies